zoomgoogle-drivestorage

 By the time you decide to cancel, it's too late to plan

 Cancellations rarely happen on a schedule.
 A price increase, a better alternative, a change in how you work — the decision moves fast.
 Backing up your Zoom recordings to Google Drive now means any future Zoom decision is a billing change, not a deadline.
 Drive doesn't auto-delete, doesn't expire, and the long-term math on storage strongly favours it anyway.
+The rest of the Zoom storage & retention guides cover the neighbouring ways recordings slip away — hitting a full storage pool, or an admin retention policy clearing them out from under you.

 How RecordFlow fits

-RecordFlow backs up every Zoom cloud recording to your Google Drive automatically — recordings transfer from Zoom to your own Drive, and RecordFlow never stores a copy on its servers.
+RecordFlow backs up every Zoom cloud recording to the cloud storage you own — Google Drive, OneDrive, or Dropbox — automatically; recordings transfer directly from Zoom, and RecordFlow never stores a copy on its servers.
 Nothing to schedule, nothing to manually export.
 By the time you're weighing whether to cancel Zoom, your archive is already somewhere durable.

 Back up before it's a crisis.